Inspire hope by making a donation or by setting up a peer fundraiser to support Delaware NICU families.

 Savannah had her first surgery when she 4 days old, then a second surgery when she was 6 days old.
 The first surgery went well, but in the next day the doctors determined that she needed to have a stent placed in the cath lab.
 On January 14th, 2015 she went to the cath lab to have her stent placed.
 She crashed after they placed the stent and after 30 minutes of trying to bring her back her she was pronounced dead.
 This was the day that my heart was shattered into a million pieces and I didn't know how I would survive.
 I didn't understand how someone could experience such happiness mixed with such overwhelming sorrow.
 We never got to hold Savannah until she had passed away.
 We were able to spend time with her then, just holding her, looking at her beautiful face, and talking to her.
 We promised her that we would take good care of her sister's and that we would always love her.
 We planned Savannah's funeral service and buried her on January 24th while our other girls were still fighting for their lives in the NICU.

 On the day of Savannah's funeral Paige was diagnosed with Necrotizing Enterocolitis (NEC).
 I knew how serious this was and I was so fearful that I was going to lose another one of my babies.
 Paige had all her feedings stopped and she was carefully watched.
 Thankfully she never had to have surgery and her bowels healed on their own.
 Emma did very well in the NICU and was able to come home on Feburary 11th.
 We called her our preemie rockstar.
 Paige had a few more ups and downs, but she joined us at home on March 3rd, four days before her 40 weeks due date.
 Today both Paige and Emma are healthy and growing.
-I have more love in my heart for my three little girls than I ever thought possible.
+We were also blessed with another daughter, Mackenzie, two years later.
+I have more love in my heart for my girls than I ever thought possible.
 We have hard days and weeks, but we get through them as a family.
-I often struggle when I think about what it would be like to have all three of our girls here with us.
-I also struggle with the fact that I am a triplet mom even though I only have two of my girls in my arms.
+I often struggle when I think about what it would be like to have all of our girls here with us.

 There will always be a missing piece in our family since we lost Savannah.
 I will be forever grateful to her for making me a mother.
 I believe that Savannah was given to us to help us recognize the beauty that we have here on Earth.
 We have met so many amazing and inspiring people on our journey and I believe that Savannah made that possible.
 I want to keep Savannah's memory alive by helping other families experiencing a NICU stay and/or child loss.
 No matter how short Savannah's life was, she touched the world for all eternity.